markmusic27/markmusic27/README.md

 <br />
 <br />

-### I'm a Full Stack Engineer and Co-Founder of SafeLabs based in San Jose
+### I'm a 15 year old Full Stack Engineer and Co-Founder of SafeLabs based in San Jose

 - 🔧  Currently the CEO of [safelabs.app](https://www.safelabs.app), a powerful tool for personal and community safety.
 - ⌨️   Co-Founder of [zyndicate.app](https://www.zyndicate.app/), the all-in-one platform to organize your life.